sounkou-bioinfo/goServeR/README.md

 now](https://github.com/rstudio/httpuv/issues/259)).
 This can be installed from [r-universe](https://sounkou-bioinfo.r-universe.dev/goserveR) and requires a go installation.
-We’ve added TLS support and other improvements since the initial version and we will add allowlisting and other security features in the future.
+We’ve added TLS support, basic authentication layer and other improvements since the initial version and we will add allowlisting and other security features in the future.

 ## INSTALL